jmettraux/aac_magic/src/_forms_in.md

 ## form specifics

+### Finger

+TODO should finger and hand forms be instant actions?

+### Hand

+TODO should finger and hand forms be instant actions?

 ### Hut

 As an instant action, the weaver may move the hut by five feet.
 It costs 1 WP.
 The content, animate and inanimate is moved with the hut.